DawidJerdonek/Take-Home/README.md

 ### Project Overview:
 A project which interacts with brainCloud backend using the brainCloud package.
-The project me is a cookie clicker game where the player is shown how many times they have clicked a cookie, and how long they have been clicking for.
+The project is a Cookie Clicker game where the player is shown how many times they have clicked a cookie, and how long they have been clicking for.
 Both these values are stored by utilising brainCloud.
+Utilising Leaderboards, Statistics, Achievements, Authentication

 ### Project Features:
 Projects integrated with brainCloud Unity SDK